cjakabos/portfolio-web/README.md

 ## 1. Machine learning system for Customer Segmentation
 ![](examples/11.png)

-MLOps interface for [Customer Segmentation API](backend/ml-pipeline/README.md), the user is able to:
+MLOps interface for [Customer Segmentation API](backend/ml-pipeline/README.md), the user is able to auto trigger the whole customer segmentation process and generate the latest segmentation plots with these options:
 - Add new customer data point to the database.
 - Sample reference database with user specified samples.
 - Sample reference database with predefined 10-20-50-100-200 amount of samples.
-   All these steps will retrigger the segmentation process and then the pictures and tables will update with the new results.

 View results:
-- Pictures: correlation between parameters and the different segments
+- Pictures: correlation between parameters and the different segments.
-- Table: current db from postgres.
+- Table: current list of customers from postgres db.

 ## 2. Shop interface for [Cloudapp web store REST API](backend/cloudapp/README.md),